-Twitching occurs due to tiny involuntary muscle contractions in your leg muscles.
-The problem can also occur in a muscle served by a single nerve fiber.
+Muscles twitching after a walk occurs due to tiny involuntary muscle contractions in your leg.
+The problem can also occur in a muscle fibers served by a single nerve.
 When twitching occurs, you may feel a slight pulling sensation in your leg and may see small, rapid movements in the affected muscle.
 Other symptoms may occur in conjunction with twitching, such as a tingling feeling in your leg or sudden involuntary movements of the muscle.

 Elements of Twitching

 Muscle twitches can be a symptom of certain conditions or diseases, including fibromyalgia; weak muscles; restless leg syndrome; nerve damage; muscle injury; muscular dystrophy; atrophy of the spinal muscles; or amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.
-If twitching is severe or chronic, or you notice weakness, loss of sensation or weakness in a muscle, see your doctor right away for an accurate diagnosis.
+If twitching is severe or chronic, occurs outside of exercise, or you notice weakness, loss of sensation or weakness in a muscle, see your doctor right away for an accurate diagnosis.

 What You Consume

 The things you eat and drink can contribute to twitching muscles.
 Consuming large amounts of caffeine or failing to eat a healthy, well-balanced diet can affect your muscles and cause twitches.
 In some cases, the medications you take to manage medical conditions can cause twitching.
-MedlinePlus reports that twitching can occur as a side effect when using diuretics, corticosteroids or medications containing estrogen.
+This symptom can also occur as a side effect when using diuretics, corticosteroids or medications containing estrogen.